 How many calories are in boba?
 Is there a lot of calories in bubble tea?
 Will bubble tea make me gain weight?
 Is boba even healthy?
 How healthy is boba?

-The short answer, not as much as you’d think.
+The short answer, there is not as many calories in bubble tea or boba as you’d think.

 But you’re not here the short answer are you now.
 Let’s break it down and see why there really isn’t that many calories in a drink called bubble tea.
-Calories in boba.
+Calories in boba, read below!

-First, we have to answer the question of what exactly is in your typical milk teas that you can’t really get enough of.
+First, we have to answer the question of what exactly is in your typical milk teas.
 Generally, bubble tea consists of 4 parts: the tea, the milk, the sweetener, and the tapioca pearls.

-In our opinion, the bitterness and depth of flavors that teas allow you to taste, mixed with the sweetener and milk is what makes the bubble tea experience come full circle.
+In our opinion, the bitterness and depth of flavors from tea, mixed with a sweetener and milk are what make the bubble tea experience come full circle.
 The tea helps to balance out the silky smooth milk and the sweetener nicely.
-The tea is the base, just like how coffee is in a great latte.
+The tea is the base, just like how coffee is the base in a great latte.

-If you ever find a boba shop that truly prides itself in making delicious bubble teas with real milk and tea, you’re in for a treat.
+Find a boba shop that truly prides itself in making delicious bubble teas with real milk and tea, you’ll be in for a treat.
 Sometimes it’s hard to come by these shops though.
 In general, the majority of the bubble tea shops you see take the shortcut.

 They usually make bubble tea with powder mix similar to this.
-For example, if you were to order honeydew tea, if you don’t see real honeydew being chopped up in the blend, it’s safe to say that they use an alternative like powder.
+Take honeydew tea for example.
+If you don’t see real honeydew being chopped up in the blender, it’s safe to say that they use an alternative like powder.

-Shops use powder simply because it’s more cost effective and quicker to make when ordered.
-In our humble boba opinion, doing it the right way without the powder is the best for quality.
+Shops use powder because it’s more cost-effective and quicker to make when ordered.
+In our humble boba opinion, making bubble tea without powder is the best for quality.
 Price may be more expensive but the freshness in the ingredients is hard to beat.

-In addition to the tea and milk, the two most important ingredients in a good bubble tea, you have the sweetener to bring everything together.
+In addition to tea and milk, the two most important ingredients in a great bubble tea, you have the sweetener.

-Here’s a tip, when ordering bubble teas at your local boba shop, be sure to ask for 50 – 75% of sugar if you’re not that big on sugary drinks.
-Boba tends to be more on the sweeter side than bitter, but if you like tasting the slight bitterness of authentic tea, be sure to opt for a lower percentage of sweetness in your bubble tea.
+When ordering bubble teas at your local boba shop, be sure to ask for 50 – 75% of sugar if you’re not that big on sugary drinks.
+Boba tends to be on the sweeter side than bitter.
+If you like tasting the slight bitterness of authentic tea, be sure to opt for a lower percentage of sweetness in your bubble tea.